 Many people tend to think that they own their ideas, but I think we only incubate them and we need to set them free.
 There are no original ideas.
 Ideas spread like fire – good ones and bad ones too.
 What makes a good idea impactful is the entrepreneurial success – read it again: entrepreneurial success.

-For a long time I lived in a very misguided understanding of the word ‘entrepreneur’.
+For a long time, I lived in a very misguided understanding of the word ‘entrepreneur’.
 It was Martin Varsavsky who first woke me up to the idea of a thinker and doer.
-I was extremely privilege to work with Euan Semple back then and attend LeWeb London.
-The event was extremely overwhelming and the feminist in me raged (women-men ratio was not so welcoming) but Martin’s talk about his approach to free time, rest and holidays made me think about those of us who TAKE TIME and MAKE TIME to solve problems.
-Life confronted me with a lot of distractions but after a while I also learned that entrepreneurship is not easy, not always fun but at the core of it really rewarding because we know that we solve problems and we help people solve their problems too.
+I was extremely privileged to work with Euan Semple back then and attend LeWeb London.
+The event was extremely overwhelming and the feminist in me raged ( the women-men ratio was not so welcoming) but Martin’s talk about his approach to free time, rest and holidays made me think about those of us who TAKE TIME and MAKE TIME to solve problems.
+Life confronted me with a lot of distractions but after a while, I also learned that entrepreneurship is not easy, not always fun but at the core of it really rewarding because we know that we solve problems and we help people solve their problems too.

 This post is selfish though.
 It is inspired by the fact that one of my past students took my idea (something I share with pretty much everyone as my next goal), misinterpreted it and tonight I have seen her posting online about implementing it really badly.
 As a result it made me even more grounded in the search for answers – because the ideas that really make a difference are not solutions, they are answers – answers to the questions we, busy people don’t have time to think about, not to mention addressing them in a sustainable manner.

 Free ideas are not impactful.
 Only the good ideas that answer questions, make a real difference and are implemented in a scalable manner are impactful.